 No One Else Is Doing This At Weddings

-Joannie & I are part of very small, select group of photographers worldwide that employ this type of image creation in our photography.
+Joannie & I are part of very small, select group of photographers worldwide that employ this type of image creation.
 I have been mentored by John Hartman, one of the finest light painting photographers in the world.
-I’ve totally caught “the light painting bug”.
+I’ve totally caught “the light painting bug”!

 We have done extensive Google searches for Light Painted Wedding Photography, Wedding Photographers Who Light Paint, Wedding Photography Light Painting, Light Painted Wedding Photos, and other search terms.
 To our knowledge as of 2016, Joannie and I are the only full scene light painting wedding photographers in the world.

 Our hope is to add it too other types of portraits as well.
-Recently, we’ve already done our first light painted engagement portraits, and I can easily see us creating light painted high school senior portraits, and maybe light painted family portraits in the future as well.
+Recently, we’ve already done our first light painted engagement portraits.
+I can easily see us creating light painted high school senior portraits too.
+And maybe light painted family portraits in the future as well.